kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

     -  `next build`

 ## Try it out in the browser
-* But if you look at the CDTC you will see an error that Access to fetch has been blocked
+* But if you look at the (Chrome Development Tool Console) CDTC you will see an error that Access to fetch has been blocked
 * We need to go Heroku's environment variables and update this:

 ```